Revenue Cycle Management Automation

 7. Monitor and Optimize Post-Implementation Metrics

-Track KPIs continuously, gather feedback, and refine automation rules to keep performance high.
+Track KPIs continuously, gather feedback, and refine automation rules to maintain high performance.

 Key Challenges to Watch Out For